Reconciliation Australia: Reconciliation Action Plans

-develop their RAPs in order to progress reconciliation in the workplace.
+develop their RAPs optimistically to progress 'reconciliation' in the workplace.

-RAPs consist of practical and structured plans for action within a workplace, based on relationships, respect and opportunities.
+RAPs consisted of practical and structured plans for action within a workplace, based on relationships, respect and opportunities.
 They help people in the workplace to understand important issues relating to Indigenous Australians, and further meaningful engagement among groups.
 They also aim to increase equality in the workplace, and help to create sustainable employment opportunities.
 Four types of RAPS are available, depending on the how it best suits the organisation, known as Reflect, Innovate, Stretch and Elevate.
-The program helps to drive change within the organisation as well as providing further opportunities to collaborate with the RAP networks such as Reconciliation Industry Network Groups (RING).
+The program helps to drive change within the organisation as well as providing further opportunities to collaborate with the RAP networks such as Reconciliation Industry Network Groups.